-- While there are guides available the ultimate decision in situations involving suicide and self-harm must be made by the attending clinician.
+- While there are guides available the ultimate decision in situations involving suicide and self-harm must be made by the attending clinician with input from the person and their family and supporters.

 - It is important to take risk factors into account when dealing with potentially suicidal individuals.